w3c/AB-public/position-statements/llms-in-standards/index.md

 In some cases, there are serious risks.

 First, there is possible copyright infringement.
-As LLMs may be trained on copyrighted materials, well-meaning contributions could  create a liability.
+As LLMs may be trained on copyrighted materials, even well-meaning contributions could create associated liability.

 There could also be security risks.
 Providing Member Confidential information to LLMs could result in data leakage (we suggest particular caution with free products).